CQC rated us as GOOD following visits in September 2017

 Continuity of Care and the ‘Therapeutic relationship’

 Building and maintaining a strong relationship between doctors, health professionals, and patients is essential to the way we work.
 This is especially so in the management of on-going problems or long-term illness.
 In these circumstances we would encourage patients to continue seeing the same health professional and wherever possible we will facilitate this through our appointments system.
-However, if you have a new problem, the doctor or nurse that you normally see is not available, or you would like to see someone else, then we would encourage you to see any of the doctors or nurses at the Practice.
+If you have a new problem and the doctor or nurse that you normally see is not available, or you would like to see someone else, then we would encourage you to see any of the doctors or nurses at the practice.

 Learning and Training

-We have been an accredited Training Practice for many years and are committed to the training of doctors and nurses; all of whom are closely supervised.
-We believe in “life-long learning” and all the health professionals here and administrative staff undergo an annual appraisal where learning and development needs are identified.
+We have been an accredited training practice for many years and are committed to the training of GPs, Nurses and Paramedic Practitioners, all of whom are closely supervised.
+We believe in life-long learning and all the health professionals and administrative staff have an annual appraisal where learning and development needs are identified.

 Partners and Staff Meetings

-The Partners and managers meet weekly for management, business, clinical and educational issues.
-The Partners also have regular meetings for strategic issues.
+The Partners, GP’s, Strategic Business Manager and Practice Manager meet weekly for management, business, clinical and educational issues.
+The Partners also have regular meetings with the Strategic Business Manager for strategic issues.
 The Practice Nurses meet every month and there are regular meetings of the administration/reception and primary healthcare teams.
+There are Clinical meetings on a monthly basis to which all clinical staff are invited.

 Computing and Information Technology

-The Practice is well advanced in terms of computerisation, with all clinical records scanned on to the patients’ computerised records.
+The practice incorporates any improvements in technology that are made available through the Kent and Medway CCG, with all clinical records scanned on to the patients’ computerised records.

-The Practice has an informative website ( www.memorialmedicalcentre.co.uk ).
+The Practice has an informative website (www.memorialmedicalcentre.co.uk) and facebook page.